 Field Kit DIY Version – Electro Acoustic Workstation

-Our mad experimentation machine the Field Kit was funded through the community at Kickstarter and available here on the KOMA website.
+Our mad experimentation machine the Field Kit is available just on the KOMA website in DIY version.

 This is the DIY Version of the Field Kit, it needs soldering and assembly work!